raul-izquierdo/english/sources/grammar/Parts of Speech/Linking Words.md

 ## Clarification and Explanation

-como = as `As she was tired, she went to bed early`
+como = as
+    ?
+Como estaba cansada, se fue a la cama temprano : `As she was tired, she went to bed early`

-ya que = since `Since it’s late, let’s go home`
+ya que = since
+    ?
+Ya que es tarde, vámonos a casa : `Since it’s late, let’s go home`

 es decir
-    = that is (f) `The company is expanding its operations; that is, it is opening new offices in Europe` = in other words (más común) `The company is expanding its operations; in other words, it is opening new offices in Europe`
+    = that is (f)
+    ?
+La empresa está expandiendo sus operaciones; es decir, está abriendo nuevas oficinas en Europa : `The company is expanding its operations; that is, it is opening new offices in Europe`
+    = in other words (más común)
+    ?
+La empresa está expandiendo sus operaciones; en otras palabras, está abriendo nuevas oficinas en Europa : `The company is expanding its operations; in other words, it is opening new offices in Europe`
-    = namely (f) `The company is expanding its operations; namely, it is opening new offices in Europe`
+    = namely (f)
+    ?
+La empresa está expandiendo sus operaciones; a saber, está abriendo nuevas oficinas en Europa : `The company is expanding its operations; namely, it is opening new offices in Europe`

 en lo que X respecta
     = as far as X is concerned